wee-slack/wee-slack/README.md

 ```
 /set weechat.look.hotlist_names_level 14
 ```

 Development
 -----------------

+To run the tests, create a virtualenv and pip install from the `requirements.txt`.
+Then `pytest` to run them locally.

 Enable debug mode and change debug level (default 3, decrease to increase logging and vice versa):